ppetrid/yawd-elfinder/docs/usage.rst

 	{% if object.image %}..print the image..{% endif %}

-However, to see if an instantiated :class:`elfinder.fields.ElfinderFile` object is empty, you can check the `hash` attribute (let's assume a context variable ``elfinderfile`` holds the `ElfinderFile`):
+To see if an :class:`elfinder.fields.ElfinderFile` object is valid, you can check the `hash` attribute (let's assume a context variable ``elfinderfile`` holds the `ElfinderFile`):

 .. code-block:: django